Mining Erasable Itemsets from a Product Database with the VME algorithm (SPMF documentation)

 What is the input?

 VME takes as input a product database and a threshold (a value between 0 and 100%).
 A product is defined as a set of items that are used to assemble the product.
-Moreover each product is annotated with a profit (a positive integer) that indicates how much money this product generate for the company.
+Moreover, each product is annotated with a profit (a positive integer) that indicates how much money this product generates for the company.
 For example, let's consider the following product database, consisting of 6 products and 7 items (this example is taken from the article of Deng & Xu, 2010).
-Each product is annotated with the profit information.
-For example, the first line indicates that the product 1 generate a total profit of 50 $ for the company and that its assembly requires parts 2, 3, 4 and 6.
-This product database is provided in the file "contextVME.txt" of the SPMF distribution.:
+Each product is annotated with profit information.
+For example, the first line indicates that product 1 generates a total profit of 50 $ for the company and that its assembly requires parts 2, 3, 4 and 6.
+This product database is provided in the file "contextVME.txt" of the SPMF distribution:

 profit items